andrew/ultimate-awesome/README.md

 - [grpc-protos](https://github.com/wenerme/grpc-protos) - A collection of grpc proto.
 - [awesome-team-build](https://github.com/whatwewant/awesome-team-build) - 组件一个 MVP 团队的资源.
 - [awesome-molecular-modeling-and-drug-discovery](https://github.com/wudangt/awesome-molecular-modeling-and-drug-discovery) - A curated list of awesome Molecular Modeling And Drug Discovery 🔥.
-- [awesome-psp](https://github.com/xnobon/awesome-psp) - A best-effort list for Sony PlayStation Portable and PlayStation Vita consoles for modding purposes.
 - [awesome-papers](https://github.com/yangwenmai/awesome-papers) - Awesome papers in reading list.
 - [awesome-marp-template](https://github.com/ykicchan/awesome-marp-template) - An ultimate Marp template for your awesome presentation!.
 - [awesome-complex-systems-community](https://github.com/yrCSS/awesome-complex-systems-community) - A list of awesome resources for new (and less new) members of the Complexity Science research community.